 - A mechanical failure is not considered the fault of the team during the routine.
 Restarting of music and time should be allowed.

-- If the timers determine that a team has exceeded a time limit, they shall report this infraction to the technical judges prior to final tabulations and announcement of winners.
+- If the timers determine that a team has exceeded a time limit, they shall report this infraction to the scribe prior to final tabulations and announcement of winners.

 - Both timers, in either the entire routine or the music/audio portion, must agree that a team has exceeded the time limit before a penalty deduction occurs.

-- Following the judging of all categories, the judges or tabulators shall tabulate the judging sheets.
+- Following the judging of all categories, the judges shall tabulate the judging sheets.

-- A copy of team scores included in a ranking sheet with other participating teams shall be available to the participating coaches following the awards ceremony.
+- Tabulated sheets with a copy of the team’s judging sheets shall be available to the participating coaches following the awards ceremony.

 - In the event of a tie, the score from the cheer judging sheet will be used to determine the winner.

 - If teams still remain tied at the regional level, the tie will be broken by the judges.
 At the state competition, the tie will not be broken and both teams will receive the same placement.

 1)If a team member is seriously injured or becomes extremely ill during judging, he/she may be excused for the remainder of the competition.
 However, the team is expected to show competence by adjusting to the member’s absence.

 2)A legal alternate from the insurance form (eligibility sheet) would be allowed to cheer for the remainder of the competition, at the discretion of the coach.